Zakareya-Chehime/ShootinRayOptimizer/README.md

 ```
 ├── optimizer.py          # RayShootingOptimizer implementation
 ├── demo.ipynb            # Benchmarking notebook (single-run + Monte Carlo)
-└── assets/
+└── images/
     ├── single_run_comparison.png
     └── monte_carlo_comparison.png
 ```

 ---

-## Relation to Existing Work

-RSO is structurally related to basin-hopping (Wales & Doye, 1997), which combines local optimization with structured perturbations to escape local minima.
-The ray-shooting phase implicitly probes the geometry of the loss surface via linear interpolation, connecting to loss landscape characterization work (Li et al., 2018; Goodfellow et al., 2015).
-The key distinction is that RSO uses directional geometric search rather than random perturbations, and integrates vectorized batched evaluation for competitive runtime.

----

 ## Limitations and Future Work

 - Ray directions are fixed to the first two dimensions of the parameter space.
 For high-dimensional problems (d >> 2), directions should be sampled randomly in the full space rather than projected onto a 2D plane.
-- The landing threshold assumes the surface is not heavily negative-valued near the start.
-The threshold `f_start + |f_start| * 0.05 + 1e-3` handles this more robustly than a simple percentage.
-- A natural extension is Hessian-informed ray directions — concentrating exploration where curvature suggests the surface is most likely to rise, rather than uniform angular spacing.
+- A good extension is to use Hessian-informed ray directions, concentrating exploration where curvature suggests the surface is most likely to rise, rather than uniform angular spacing.

----

-*Undergraduate research project.
-Benchmarks run on standard 2D test functions; scaling behavior in higher dimensions is an open question.*